Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 Every `scour` amount of time, any item that hasn\'t been changed since `maxAge` time will be deleted.
 If you have aggregations that never change, set `scour` to `-1` to disable the operation.
 Otherwise, make `maxAge` longer than the longest time between changes.
-Basically, you don’t want to remove active aggregations.
+Basically, you don't want to remove active aggregations.

 `cachePathPolicy` controls how cache files are stored in `dir`.
 It must be set to one of `oneDirectory` or `nestedDirectory` (the default).